van-essa/ladybike/README.md

 A combination of manual and automated testing has been used to ensure that the website's functionality meets the desired intent.

 ### Code Validation
-All code has been validated using an online validator specific to the language; all code now passes with zero errors, except one in the index.html page where `the element button must not appear as a descendant of the element.` The error was not fixed and will be mentioned in the bugs below since removing the class from the button element caused a different appearance.
+All code has been validated using an online validator specific to the language; all code now passes with zero errors.

 - [W3C Markup Validation Service](https://validator.w3.org/)
     - Used to validate all HTML code written and used in this webpage.